Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 ## Projecting spline points

 In Blender, the hair particle system is a collection of splines.
 Splines have control points.
-Everyone has seen the smoothness of bezier curves, etc. Real-time representations usually quantize each strand into discrete points.
-I do it in [my Blender exporter](https://github.com/Scthe/frostbitten-hair-webgpu/blob/master/scripts/tfx_exporter.py).
+Everyone has seen the smoothness of bezier curves, etc. Real-time representations usually quantize each strand into discrete points - I do it in [my Blender exporter](https://github.com/Scthe/frostbitten-hair-webgpu/blob/master/scripts/tfx_exporter.py).
 The **number of points per strand** is customizable and depends on the hairstyle.
 Short hair can get away with as little as 3 points.
-My [Frostbitten hair WebGPU](https://scthe.github.io/frostbitten-hair-webgpu) uses 16 points per strand.
+For example, my [Frostbitten hair WebGPU](https://scthe.github.io/frostbitten-hair-webgpu) uses 16 points per strand.
 Increasing the number of points provides a smoother look at the cost of complexity.
 The rendering performance hit depends on the selected technique.
-For example, in Frostbite's tech, the cost evaluation is quite complicated.
+As I've discovered, in Frostbite's tech, the cost evaluation is quite complicated.
 While you have to process more segments in the tile pass, the fine pass often reaches enough pixel/tile "opaqueness" to return early during the processing.
 This optimization happens regardless of strand count.

 The question now stands: "How to turn connected points into pixel coordinates?".
 We will be using billboards that have width controlled by `fiberRadius` parameter.
 Increasing `fiberRadius` makes each strand wider.